MojRoid/architecture/README.md

 which are then 'transformed' to execute use-cases.
 The result from the use-cases are then 'reduced' by updating the current state with the new state which is observed by the view.

-The architecture leans on modularization where it makes sense using Kotlin, Dagger, Architecture components and Coroutines.
+The app primarily uses Kotlin, Dagger, Architecture Components and Coroutines.

+The architecture leans on modularization to keep code tightly scoped.

 # Module architecture